tangoabcdelta/copilot-logger/README.md

 3. Logs will be automatically generated in the `logs/` directory of your workspace.

+## Logging Details

+### Log File Name

+The extension writes all logs to a single file named `copilot-activity-log.txt`.
+This file is located in the `logs/` directory within the extension's root directory.

+### How It Works

+1. **Activation:** When the extension is activated, it initializes a `Logger` class to handle all logging operations.
+2. **Log File Check:** The extension ensures that the `logs/` directory and the `copilot-activity-log.txt` file exist.
+If they do not, warnings are displayed to the user.
+3. **Logging Interactions:** The extension listens for changes in the active text editor.
+If any content related to Copilot is detected, it logs the interaction with a timestamp.
+4. **Prepending Logs:** New log entries are prepended to the log file, ensuring the latest activity appears at the top.

+### Important Notes

+- If the `logs/` directory or `copilot-activity-log.txt` file is missing, the extension will not create them automatically.
+Users must create these manually if prompted.
+- Ensure the workspace is trusted to enable file writing operations.

 ## Extension Settings

 This extension does not currently provide any configurable settings.